EA11R/Suzuki-42P-ECU/QSF_RUSEFI_ADAPTER/readme.md

 ## Ask for help you're not superman!
-again if you don't have knowledge in wiring don't be afraid to ask me or consult your local wiring/ecu speicalists just hand him this information and they will certianly understand why and how!
+again if you don't have knowledge in wiring don't be afraid to ask me or consult your local wiring/ecu speicalists just hand them this information and they will certianly understand why and how!

 ## CAS HARNESS EXPLAINED